 Graphics – 8/10

-The visuals differ slightly between both the Super NES and the Mega Drive version, but both versions do exceptionally well to capture the feel of not only the 1991 film but the franchise in general.
-It’s one of those games based on a license that tries to celebrate the license as much as possible, and I always enjoy a licensed game for that reason.
-The game takes place in and around the Addams residence, which is plagued by creatures of the night that Gomez Addams must contend with.
-Each area of the house is uniquely designed and differentiated from one another, giving it a strong vibe of classic Castlevania games.
-In particular, the portraits on the walls of the portrait gallery are excellently detailed in terms of technical performance, with the characters bearing striking resemblances to the real-life actors; not only that of Raul Julia as Gomez, Angelica Huston as Morticia, and Christopher Lloyd as Uncle Fester but also of Christina Ricci as Wednesday and Jimmy Workman as Pugsley.
+The visuals differ slightly between both the Super NES and the Mega Drive versions.
+But both versions capture well the feel of not only the 1991 film but the franchise in general.
+It’s one of those games based on a license that tries to celebrate the license as well.
+And I always enjoy a licensed game for that reason.
+The game takes place in and around the Addams residence plagued by night creatures that Gomez Addams must contend with.
+Each area of the house is uniquely designed, giving it a strong vibe of classic Castlevania games.
+In particular, the portraits on the walls of the portrait gallery are excellently detailed in terms of technical performance.
+Characters bear striking resemblances to the real-life actors; not only Raul Julia as Gomez, Angelica Huston as Morticia, and Christopher Lloyd as Uncle Fester but also Christina Ricci as Wednesday and Jimmy Workman as Pugsley.

 Gameplay – 8.5/10

-Not quite a traditional 2D side scroller, the player has the option to come and go as they please throughout the Addams residence, giving it far more of a Metroidvania feel.
+The Addams Family is not quite a traditional 2D side scroller.
+The player has the option to come and go as they please, giving it far more of a Metroidvania feel.
 The objective is to navigate the Addams residence and rescue each of the other family members; Wednesday, Pugsley, Grandma Addams, Uncle Fester, and finally Morticia.
 Throughout the game, there are several secret areas to uncover along the way, as well as different power-ups to use in order to reach otherwise impassable areas or to give the player an edge in combat.
-There’s also a series of pretty challenging boss fights to contend with at the end of each area; and challenging is the right word for this game, as there are also many different platforming sequences that will test even the most hardened of platformer fans.
+There’s also a series of pretty challenging boss fights to contend with at the end of each area.
+And challenging is the right word for this game, as there are also many different platforming sequences that will test even the most hardened of platformer fans.

 Controls – 10/10

 The game’s controls are also as fluent as any good platformer was at the time.
-Featuring other items to use throughout, it’s actually given more variety in terms of gameplay than the average side scroller, and therefore, more functionality in terms of controls than in other games of the same ilk.
-There’s so much in this game to differentiate it from others in terms of controls alone that it made me wonder how even reviewers at the time couldn’t recognize that back then.
+Featuring other items to use throughout, it’s actually given more variety in terms of gameplay than the average side scroller.
+And therefore, more functionality in terms of controls than in other games of the same ilk.
+There’s so much in this game to differentiate it from others in terms of controls alone.
+It made me wonder how even reviewers at the time couldn’t recognize that back then.